 Bathing in Sound

-I’ve decided to offer individual sessions until we’re able to gather in groups indoors.
-In order to comply with current health and hygiene requirements regarding the covid virus, I first need to share my hygiene and sanitation protocols.
+In order to comply with current health and hygiene requirements regarding the covid virus, I first need to share my current protocols.
+It feels important to me that as much as possible, methods of alternative and complimentary care are made available.

-- Any fabrics used during the session will be laundered with hot water after each use.
+- Any fabrics used during the class will be laundered after each class.
 The restroom will be supplied with paper towels for drying hands.

 - If you have a temperature or feel any symptoms related to the virus, cold or flu, please refrain from attending the Gong Immersion.

-In the last few years you may have heard the term Gong Bath, and wondered, “How do I take a bath with a gong?
+In recent times you may have heard the term Gong Bath, and wondered, “How do I take a bath with a gong?
 Or, why would I?”

-If you haven’t had the opportunity to hear and feel this brilliant instrument played in person, consider offering this restorative experience to yourself.
+If you haven’t had the opportunity to hear this brilliant instrument played live, consider this restorative experience.

 I first experienced the sounds of the gong when I began my path as a Kundalini Yoga student in the mid-80’s.
 I lived in Los Angeles and attended classes at the studio on La Cienega Blvd.
 The gong was played on a regular basis at the end of most classes and I was there almost every day for two years – there was a lot of sweat and groaning in those days and the gong was sweet medicine!
 When I moved to Glastonbury in 2017, I located a Kundalini Yoga class to join in group practice.
-It was my teacher in Glastonbury who facilitated the study and playing of the gong in the tradition of the Kundalini lineage, and it was there I deepened my relationship with the instrument so that I may offer this experience of immersive sound to others.
+It was my teacher in Glastonbury who facilitated the study and playing of the gong in the tradition of the Kundalini lineage, and it was there I deepened my relationship with the instrument in playing.
 It is mostly in this tradition I share the sounds of the gong.

-When you arrive you’ll be asked to sign the sign-in sheet and take a seat on your mat.
-Please set your cell phone to airplane mode or turn off.
+When you arrive you’ll be asked to sign the sign-in sheet and find a comfortable space on the floor where you’ll lie for your sound immersion.
+Please set cell phones to airplane mode or turn off.

-- (slight variation depending on session length) There will be 10-15 minutes preparation for the gong – light stretching, a brief overview of the history and use of the gong, time for questions, and setting of intention.
+- There will be 15- 20 minutes preparation for the gong – light stretching, I’ll share some of the history and use of the gong, time for questions, and setting of intention.

 - 30-35 min. of receiving the gong sounds

-- Approximately 10-15 minutes for gentle re-entry and grounding
+- Approximately 15-20 minutes after the playing of the gong, for gentle re-entry and grounding

 - deep relaxation